Don Shave's Ancestral Family Tree

 Biography

-Birthabout 1785Timothy Bannister was born about 1785 in Cowes, County of Isle of Wight, England (Kingdom of Great Britain), EuropeG.1,2,3,4
+Birthabout 1785Timothy Bannister was born about 1785 in Cowes, County of the Isle of Wight, England (Kingdom of Great Britain), EuropeG.1,2,3,4

-Marriage10 September 1808He and Elizabeth Reynolds were married on 10 September 1808 in Northwood, County of Isle of Wight, England (United Kingdom), EuropeG.5
+Marriage10 September 1808He and Elizabeth Reynolds were married on 10 September 1808 in Northwood, County of the Isle of Wight, England (United Kingdom), EuropeG.5

-DeathDecember 1878He died The cause of his death (at the old-age of 93) in December, 1878 is not known in December 1878 at age ~93 in Region of Isle of Wight, England (United Kingdom), EuropeG+.
+DeathDecember 1878He died The cause of his death (at the old-age of 93) in December, 1878 is not known in December 1878 at age ~93 in Region of the Isle of Wight, England (United Kingdom), EuropeG+.
 His death is not known & it occurred in today's England

 The photos (in his profile) were taken on the Isle of Wight [last] 13th January 2008; my family and I found the high street in Yarmouth where Timothy lived with his family…the cottage we thought was the one they lived in